Help Centre

 Yes, we are fully commissioned by the NHS to carry out autism assessment for adults and children in England.
 Our reports will be recognised for school/colleges and the EHCP process.

-At present our ADHD assessments are only available via the private self-funded route.
-We are however developing our ADHD Right to Choose service and our intention is to launch it during 2026.
+Not at present.
+ADHD assessments are currently available through our private, self-funded service only.
+We are actively developing our ADHD Right to Choose pathway and plan to launch this service later in 2026.

 Are Right to Choose assessments completely free?